Russian armoured train Baikal

 Baikal (Байкал, "Lake Baikal") is an armoured train currently in use by the Railway Troops of the Russian Armed Forces.
-Baikal and its sister train Amur first appeared in 2016 to be used for rear-line logistical exercises, but has seen service in the ongoing invasion of Ukraine in 2022.
+Baikal and its sister train Amur first appeared in 2016 to be used for rear-line logistical exercises, but has seen service in the Russo-Ukrainian war.
 Baikal is currently one of four armoured trains known to be operated by the Russian Railway Troops, including Amur and the newer trains Yenisei and Volga.

 Specifications and details

 Baikal saw substantial changes in configuration between its reactivation in 2016, to its participation in the Ukrainian invasion in 2022.
 Originally, like its sister train Amur, Baikal only had one ChME3-type locomotive to power it and consisted of a total of 8 cars including locomotive.
 In total, Baikal was 102.4 meters long given that each wagon is made from the standard United Wagon Company Sgmmns 40’ flat car, which is 40 feet long.
-Its 2016 layout was: A cover platform at the front, an anti-aircraft gun car armed with a ZU-23-2, the ChME3-class locomotive, a kitchen and dining car, a sleeper car, a radio station car, a HQ car for command and control, and an electronic warfare jammer car armed with a Kamysh M4K system that could also be used for anti-mine purposes.
+Its 2016 layout was a cover platform at the front, an anti-aircraft gun car armed with a ZU-23-2, the ChME3-class locomotive, a kitchen and dining car, a sleeper car, a radio station car, a HQ car for command and control, and an electronic warfare jammer car armed with a Kamysh M4K system that could also be used for anti-mine purposes.
 For defence, the anti-air gun car is protected by shields and rolled steel of unknown thickness and both Amur and Baikal utilize heavily on camouflage nets helps reduce the visibility of the armored trains as targets.